A Brush with Rush

 After about 20 minutes Sergio came out and said to Graehme and I, “follow me guys”.
 We did so and as we turned the corner I could see we were at Stage Left in a music stadium, we walked up the stairs and found ourselves standing in the middle of Rush’s stage, I was dumbfounded and in awe of the sight around me.
 My mind racing, I was thinking, but the show was last night why is all the equipment still set up.
 Little did I realize I had read the poster wrong and the event was happening on 28 October….
 That was TODAY!

 When I looked at the tickets I took a deep breath.
 Front row centre stage!
 I had not even noticed that Alex had already announced that they were front row seats, it is amazing what happens when your adrenaline is flowing!
-In addition I was informed that there would be a video camera filming Graehme and I for the entire first song, which turned out to be Subdivisions.
+In addition, I was informed that there would be a video camera filming Graehme and I for the entire first song, which turned out to be Subdivisions.
+When you see the video I am actually drumming to Subdivisions but Caravan is the song in the video!
+LOL

 Just prior to the performance one of the stage hands came over to Graheme and I and rhetorically asked “would you guys like a copy of the set list?”
 Moments later Graehme and I were in possession of the music that would be played for the night!